-Students interested in traveling on more than the required one Global Study and in emphasizing international experiential learning during their time in the program will now have the opportunity.
-This new course is a 3-credit elective that students could take after completing the required core course, Global Issues in Environmental Sustainability.
-The course consists of two additional international experiences-the first in the semester the student registers for the course, the second in a subsequent semester of the student's choosing.
-The coursework would not duplicate or repeat the entirety of the Global Study course content, but rather would only include the pre-trip, trip, and posttrip content unique to each location and the traveling faculty.
-Upon completion of the second trip, the student would be awarded a final grade and the course's 3 credits.
-This approach will allow students to travel on two additional Global Studies while paying tuition for 3 credits of graduate coursework plus a fee of \$3,650 and international airfare for each additional trip.
+Students interested in traveling on more than the required one Global Study and in emphasizing international experiential learning during their time in the program will have the opportunity to do so.
+Study Abroad is a 3-credit elective that students could take after completing the required core course, Global Issues in Environmental Sustainability.
+The course consists of one additional international experience and can be taken up to two times, for up to 6 total credits.
+Study Abroad students are added to the Global Issues course in order to participate with the rest of the class, but since they have taken the course before, they will work with the instructor to establish a new leadership role in the class, such as leading student discussions and helping to identify location-relevant readings.
+Study Abroad is a 3-credit course, so students still pay tuition for 3 credits of graduate coursework plus a fee of \$3,650 and international airfare for each additional trip.